 This next quote is not just for professional athletes, but for players who need that extra incentive to give their all when a game may not mean much in the standings or time of the season.

 Once again, a line that was not intended for sports, but so appropriate for them.
-Failure is the name of the game and having a positive view of it helps players get over their slumps.
+Failure is the name of the game and having a positive view, like this motivational quote, helps players get over their slumps.

-The following is a great line for teams that have hit their lowest point.
+The following is a great line for teams that have hit their lowest point of disappointment.

 These next wordsare lines every coach should use the first day of the season to begin the team chemistry molding process.